zrmacc/MargOR/README.md

 Zachary McCaw <br>
-Updated: 2020-10-23
+Updated: 2020-10-20

 ## Overview

-Given stratified event-count data for two arms, this package calculates summary statistics comparing two arms with respect to the marginal event rate.
-Marginal event rates are calculated as the stratum-sized weighted-average of the per-stratum event rates, then compared via the risk difference, risk ratio, and odds ratio.
+Given stratified binary event data for two arms, this package calculates summary statistics comparing two arms with respect to the marginal event rate.
+Marginal event rates are calculated as the stratum-size weighted-average of the per-stratum event rates, then compared via the risk difference, risk ratio, and odds ratio.
+Also see:

+* [StratRMST](https://github.com/zrmacc/StratRMST) for comparing restricted mean survival times.

 ## Installation